Problem · US price presentation

 1. Margin erosion.
 Discounting to fix a posture problem moves margin without moving close rate.
 The cycle compounds.

 2. Lost deals to weaker products.
-US vendors with fixed-quote posture book deals the firm lost on input-rate framing.
+US vendors with fixed-quote posture book deals GMA lost on input-rate framing.

 3. Quote-to-close delay.
-Quotes that need three revisions before the buyer accepts read as a vendor that does not know its own price.
+Quotes that need three revisions before the buyer accepts land as a vendor that does not know its own price.

 4. RFP miss.
 Procurement scoring tools sort fixed-quote responses above ab-pricing ones at signal level, before the number is even compared.

 5. Pricing-page invisibility.
-Public site that publishes "starting from" prices reads as cheap.
-AI assistants and US buyers sort the firm out before the conversation starts.
+Public site that publishes "starting from" prices lands as cheap.
+AI assistants and US buyers sort the company out before the conversation starts.

 What actually works.
 Anchor first.
 Frame second.
 Number last.

-Stage one: anchor the US category and the peer price band.
+Stage one: anchor the US category and the peer set.
 Name the US category.
 Name three US peers.
-State the US peer price band visibly.
-The buyer now has a reference point that is not the firm's home market.
+Give the buyer a reference point that is not GMA's home market.

 Stage two: rebuild the quote template.
 Fixed USD price.
 Warranty period.
 SLA terms.
 Total cost over term.
 Delivery date.
 The template is the same shape every US buyer sees.
 The team stops re-inventing the format per deal.

-This work fits inside a Market Entry Sprint (six to ten weeks for posture rebuild and one corridor), a Cross-Border Build (three to six months for multi-channel rebuild with new posture across all US-facing surfaces), or a Group Partnership (monthly retainer, twelve-month minimum).
-Pricing is confirmed in discovery, not on the public site.
+This work fits inside a Market-Entry Marketing Sprint (six to ten weeks for posture rebuild and one corridor), a Cross-Border Marketing Build (three to six months for multi-channel rebuild with new posture across all US website, deck, and sales materials), or a Global Marketing Partnership (monthly retainer, twelve-month minimum).
+Pricing stays private and is scoped after fit is clear.

 Before rebuild (input-rate posture)After rebuild (fixed-quote anchor)